-Ubuntu 23.10, code-named “Mantic Minotaur” release, is gearing up as the final short-term release of 2023.
+Ubuntu 23.10, code-named “Mantic Minotaur”, was released on October 12, 2023, as the final short-term release of 2023.
 With a support duration of nine months, this release aims to enhance Ubuntu’s core infrastructure while embracing new packages and cutting-edge technology.

 Let’s find out the best new features of Ubuntu 23.10.